joonarafael/rotten-potatoes/docs/installation_manual.md

 python3 -V
 ```

+### Virtual Environment

-Create a new _Python virtual environment_ with the following command:
+Create a new _Python virtual environment_ by executing the following command in the repository root (e.g. [here](..
+"Rotten Potatoes")):

 ```bash
 python3 -m venv venv
 ```

-The command might differ depending on your operating system.
-The above command is for _Linux_.
-Consult [this documen](https://docs.python.org/3/library/venv.html "Python venv — Creation of virtual environments") to find the correct command for your operating system.

-To activate the virtual environment, use the following command (in the repo root):
+To activate the virtual environment, use the following command (again in the repo root, e.g. [here](..
+"Rotten Potatoes") or adjust the path accordingly):

 ```bash
 source ./venv/bin/activate
 ```

-To deactivate the virtual environment, use the following command:
+To deactivate the virtual environment, use the following command (this can be done from anywhere):

 ```bash
 deactivate